Our English curriculum

 We teach handwriting, spelling and grammar discretely so that pupils can develop confidence in these areas outside of their reading, writing and oracy lessons.

 However, the content from those discrete lessons is revisited in the relevant reading, writing and oracy lessons so that pupils are learning how to use and apply a certain grammatical construction, and utilise that knowledge in context.
+This means all of the content does develop coherently across domains, but it can also be used independently.

 Which texts should I choose for key stage 4?
 Do I need to adapt key stage 3 to support them?